min2ha/ukwa-site/content/target/16897/index.en.md

   "subject": "UK General Election 2015"
 }

-# Churches Together in Britain and Ireland (CTBI) Elections

 Election page for a coalition of Christian denominations and agencies campaigning on five platforms: wealth and inequality, home, children and young people, livelihoods, and the environment and climate.